dougsweetser/Q/docs/QM/BellsFuture.md

 The same story applies to energy versus an energy state.
 Observers can absorb energy from the past lightcone and heat up.
 Observers cannot absorb energy from an energy state as it is too far away.
-The can in the futur absorb the energy to the same effect.
+The can in the future absorb the energy to the same effect.
 We can calculate the odds.

 ## The Wave Function